mighty-gerbils/gerbil/doc/guide/intro.md

 $ gxi --lang polydactyl
 ```

-## Standard Library
+## The Standard Library

 The gerbil standard library is located at `src/std`; it includes
 several common libraries (SRFIs, and usual scheme libraries like
-`:std/pregexp`, `:std/sort`, and `:std/format`), along with
+`:std/pregexp`, `:std/sort`, and `:std/format`), along with many
 Gerbil-specific libraries.
-Here we provide examples and brief documentation for the more
+Here we provide examples and brief overview for some of the more
-interesting of the Gerbil-specific libraries.
+interesting Gerbil-specific libraries.

 ### Additional Syntactic Sugar